equalitie/open-corroborator-deploy/README.md

    sudo service corroborator-gunicorn restart sudo service corroborator-celery restart
    ```

+   d. change the default 'demo' and 'admin' user passwords (see below)

 To test, visit the ENV server in a browser and login as 'demo' with a password of 'demo'.
 The 'admin' user password is intially set to 'password'.